Homosociality: Empirical evidence

+Depending on the culture, family and social structures, same-sex preferences have been found to develop between 3 and 9 years old.
+In their 1984 study, LaFreniere, Strayer, and Gauthier conducted a three-year-long study observing fifteen peer groups between the ages of 1 and 6 years old, 98 boys and 93 girls.
+The researchers found that segregation increased with age and that most Western children exhibit these preferences around 3–4 years old.
+However, in a study by Harkness and Super, where 152 Kenyan children were observed in rural settings, it was found that sex-preference in playmates did not occur until the ages of 6 to 9, when parental expectations and customary duties increased.
+Given this disparity, Harkness and Super argue that "when and how such gender segregation appears, is the joint product of the individual and the culturally constructed niche".

+It appears that the social bias towards members of one's own sex can develop early in children.
+Specifically, studies have found that by the early age of 3 or 4, children prefer members of their own sex to members of the opposite sex.
+These findings were found for both male and female children.
+Moreover, a 1989 study by Carol Martin found that boys 4.5 years of age expressed significantly more dislike for a girl depicted as a "tomboy" than a boy depicted as a "sissy"; whereas boys 8.5 years of age express more dislike for a boy depicted as a "sissy".
+Martin argues that this suggests that children as young as 4 prefer their own sex regardless of gender-incongruent behavior.
+Around the age of 8, boys begin to adhere to and appreciate the social expectations for males—devaluing feminine behavior.
+It has also been shown that children aged 10–12 prefer same-sex socializing.
+That is, girls favored girls who socialized with other girls and boys liked boys who socialized with other boys.

+Use in research

 Feminist theory

 Feminist scholars such as Rosabeth Moss Kanter and Heidi Hartmann and others have emphasized the role of male homosociality in perpetuating perceived patterns of male dominance in the workplace.
 Kanter has explored "metaphorical 'homosocial reproduction' - how men attempt to reproduce their dominant power relations by only uniting with and sharing the same occupational space and privilege with those males" who resemble them - although "subsequent research has suggested some revisions of Kanter's underlying argument...[re] 'homosocial reproduction'".
 Timothy Laurie has criticized how "homosociality" is used in the sociology of masculinity, noting that "much extant research on [homosociality] retains the premise that men innately seek identification and communication with other men.
 The mysterious malepolitik is thus privileged over men's relationships to femininity, or women's relationships to masculinity".

-In terms of specific studies, Karen Gabriel offers a useful mapping of the working of homosociality in the context of India.
+Karen Gabriel offers a useful mapping of the working of homosociality in the context of India.